Round ribbontail rays can be found swimming alone or in schools, often accompanied by fish like jacks or cobia.

 Additional Information

-- Can be found swimming alone or in schools; often accompanied by jacks or cobia swimming near them.
+• Can be found swimming alone or in schools and is often accompanied by jacks or cobia swimming near them.

-- Fished commercially in some parts of its range, valued for its meat and cartilage.
-May also be sought by recreational fishermen.
-Often also captured as bycatch in other fisheries.
+• Fished commercially in some parts of its range, valued for its meat and cartilage.
+It may also be sought by recreational fishermen.
+This species is often also captured as bycatch in other fisheries.